SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

 where $\mathbf{x}_{i,j}$ represents the 2D normalized spatial coordinates corresponding to the grid index $(i, j)$.

-Based on the estimated centroid $\mu_{\text{map}}$ and localization uncertainty $\sigma_{\text{map}}$, we introduce a dynamic modulation mechanism to derive the optimal crop parameters: the normalized center shift $\mathbf{o} = (o_x, o_y)$ and the elastic scale $s$.
-The complete adaptive parameter calculation is unified as follows:
+Based on the estimated semantic centroid $\mu_{\text{map}}$ and the center of the original satellite tile, we introduce a lightweight viewport adaptation mechanism to derive the aligned crop parameters, including the normalized center shift $\mathbf{o}=(o_x,o_y)$ and the scale factor $s$.
+To reduce empirical parameter dependency and avoid excessive viewport deformation, the aligned viewport parameters are calculated as follows:

-where $\eta \in [0, 1]$ is the normalized uncertainty score scaled by a sensitivity hyperparameter $\lambda$.
-The variable $g$ serves as an adaptive shifting gain, controlled by a confidence boost factor $\alpha$.
-The parameter $\beta$ dictates the expansion rate of the field of view for the elastic scale $s$.
-For the shift calculation, $0.5$ represents the normalized center of the original satellite tile.
+where $\alpha$ controls the expansion rate of the satellite viewport, and $\beta$ controls the strength of the semantic center shift.
+The constant $0.5$ denotes the normalized center of the original satellite tile.
+In this formulation, the crop center is shifted toward the semantic centroid $\mu_{\text{map}}$, while the crop scale is moderately enlarged to preserve sufficient contextual information for subsequent dense matching.

-Subsequently, given the initial satellite retrieval patch with physical dimensions $w \times h$ and center $(c_x, c_y)$, the geometry of the newly adapted crop—defined by its updated center $(c'_x, c'_y)$ and dimensions $(w', h')$—is formulated:
+Subsequently, given the initial satellite retrieval patch with physical dimensions $w \times h$ and center $(c_x,c_y)$, the geometry of the newly adapted crop, defined by its updated center $(c'_x,c'_y)$ and dimensions $(w',h')$, is formulated as:

-Intuitively, this coupled formulation ensures that low uncertainty ($\eta \to 0$) triggers a larger gain $g$ to boldly shift the crop center towards the semantic peak $\mu$.
-Conversely, high uncertainty ($\eta \to 1$) conservatively reduces the shifting step and explicitly enlarges the patch dimensions ($w', h'$) to preserve a broader context.
+Intuitively, this formulation decouples semantic center correction from contextual preservation.
+The semantic centroid $\mu_{\text{map}}$ determines the direction of viewport relocation, while $\beta$ controls the magnitude of the center shift to avoid insufficient or excessive displacement.
+Meanwhile, $\alpha$ enlarges the field of view to retain peripheral context and reduce the risk of truncating the true UAV-visible region.
+This simplified SGVA design reduces empirical parameter dependency and provides a stable trade-off between semantic center alignment and contextual preservation.

 Finally, based on these updated geometric parameters, we extract the adaptively aligned satellite viewport, denoted as $I_{\text{align}}^k$.
-This aligned patch $I_{\text{align}}^k$, along with the thermal UAV query $I_q$, are seamlessly forwarded to the $\text{MINIMA}_{\text{RoMa}}$ model for fine-grained matching.
+This aligned patch $I_{\text{align}}^k$, along with the thermal UAV query $I_q$, is forwarded to the MINIMA$_{\text{RoMa}}$ model for fine-grained matching.

-By explicitly resolving the spatial misalignments at the region level, our SGVA module provides a viewport alignment search region for $\text{MINIMA}_{\text{RoMa}}$.
-This enables the matcher to robustly establish dense cross-spectral correspondences, thereby completing a highly reliable coarse-to-fine localization pipeline.
+By explicitly resolving region-level spatial misalignment, SGVA provides better-aligned satellite patches for MINIMA$_{\text{RoMa}}$, enabling the matcher to establish more reliable dense cross-spectral correspondences.

 The complete workflow of the SGVA module is shown in Algorithm~\ref{alg:SGVA}.